 - Dog Training Classes: KHS offers a variety of training opportunities designed to keep pets in their original homes and out of shelters.
 KHS’s behavior trainers are professionally trained and certified.
 We offer a wide-range of classes from puppy and basic manners, to classes for dog-reactive dogs and shy dogs, canine sports classes such as agility, and even group therapy sessions for special issues.
 KHS instructors use only positive reinforcement techniques, and classes are taught at locations throughout Louisville.

 - Our Pet Help Line, 502-509-4PET (4738) provides free pet-related advice to anyone in our community.
-The Pet Help Line, which is funded by grants from Banfield Foundation, Dogs Trust Worldwide and other generous funders, is designed to help keep pets in their homes and out of shelters by giving pet owners the tools they need to have great relationships with their pets.
+The Pet Help Line, which is funded by grants and donations, is designed to help keep pets in their homes and out of shelters by giving pet owners the tools they need to have great relationships with their pets.
 KHS experts provide advice for common behavior problems and help pet owners connect with local pet resources, such as pet-friendly apartment guides, local pet food banks, behavior trainers, and rescues for other species.
 The Help Line also schedules appointments for owner-surrendered dogs and cats.